 Dedicated crash reporting tools, on the other hand, offer the full context of an error with a detailed before and after user journey, full stack trace, and local variables.
 When APM and crash reporting work together, you can also see which actions caused the error-all helping to save valuable time when replicating and deploying a fix.

-When you add Application Performance Management to crash reporting and real user monitoring data, you start to build a very clear picture of how your software is acting for your customers.
-APM tools collect data and help you detect anomalies before they affect users.
+When you add Application Performance Management to crash reporting and real software is acting for your customers.

 Try Raygun’s APM tool for smarter application performance monitoring that lets you take action on software issues affecting customers.
 Try it for free for 14 days.